-Electric Winch: Use, Operation, and Maintenance
+Electric Winch (If Equipped): Use, Operation, and Maintenance

-- Keep the winch free of dirt, oil, grease, water, and other substances. - Inspect all mounting bolts and verify they are tightened to the recommended torque values.
-Replace any damaged fasteners. - Periodically inspect all connections to be sure they are tight and free of corrosion. - Inspect the cable for visible damage every time the winch is operated.
+- Keep the winch free of dirt, oil, grease, water and other substances. - Check all mounting bolts and make sure they are tightened to the recommended torque values.
+Replace any damaged fasteners. - Periodically check all connections to be sure they are tight and free of corrosion. - Check the cable for visible damage every time the winch is operated.
 Examples of damage are: cuts, knots, crushed or frayed portions, and broken strands.
 Replace cable immediately if damaged.
-Failure to replace a damaged cable could result in breakage. - Regularly inspect the brake for slippage or drift.
+Failure to replace a damaged cable could result in breakage. - Regularly check the brake for slippage or drift.
 This is detected visually when winch is under load.
 If winch drum continues to turn after controls are released, the brake may need to be replaced. - Periodically clean and grease the brake assembly.
 This will ensure proper performance and extend the life of the winch.
-If the winch seems to labor or get excessively hot during the lowering of loads, the brake will need to be serviced or replaced. - Inspect motor brushes periodically and replace when necessary.
+If winch seems to labor or get excessively hot during the lowering of loads, the brake will need to be serviced or replaced. - Check motor brushes periodically and replace when necessary.